 Hardy uses numerical approaches to solve complex biological problems when no analytical solution is possible.
 The usefulness of computational biology is demonstrated by its ability to determine binding energies, check a protein model’s stability, determine thermodynamic properties and understand protein folding.
 These insights can provide clues into how to correct protein malfunction, decide what drugs to test in wet labs and find cures for a host of diseases ranging from cancer to Alzheimer disease.
-For the HudsonAlpha seminar, Hardy will provide the example of the pepsin protein, which is responsible for acid reflux and increased risk of esophageal cancer.
+For the HudsonAlpha seminar, Hardy used the example of the pepsin protein, which is responsible for acid reflux and increased risk of esophageal cancer.

-Brittany Lasseigne, PhD, will host Wednesday’s seminar.
+Brittany Lasseigne, PhD, hosted Wednesday’s seminar.

 The next research seminar will be Wednesday, October 25, featuring Henry T. “Hank” Greely, JD, of Stanford University.